szabgab/slides/gitlab/pipelines.md

 * **Pipeline** Each repository can have a Pipeline (described in the .gitlab-ci.yml file).
-* **Stages** Each Pipeline can have one or stages.
+* **Stages** Each Pipeline can have one or more stages.
 One stage runs after the previous stage finished.
 * **Jobs** Each Stage can have 1 or more jobs.
 The jobs will run in parallel.
 * **Script** Each job must have a `script` and can, optionally, have a `before_script` and an `after_script` step.